 Leandros nodded.
-He understood how she felt — felt much the same, in fact.
-Fear, grief, rage — they coiled inside him like a ring of strange magical fire, hot anger encircling his heart.
+He understood how she felt – and felt much the same, in fact.
+Grief, rage, frustration – they coiled inside him like a ring of strange magical fire, hot anger encircling his heart.
 It made it hard to think, hard to breathe.

 It wasn’t until Rheamarie wiped her eyes that Leandros realized she’d started crying.
-He reached a hand out toward her, dropping it after a moment’s hesitation.
+He reached a hand toward her, dropping it after a moment’s hesitation.
 “Rhea?
 Is there anything I can do?”

 Rheamarie laughed, the sound half-crazed.
 “I don’t know what I would have said to them if you hadn’t cut in.
-When they mentioned your father, I — ugh, don’t look at me.
+When they mentioned your father, I- ugh, don’t look at me.
 You’re supposed to be the one losing your temper.
-I’m normally better at this than you.”
+I’m supposed to be better at this than you.”

 Rheamarie looked at Leandros again.
-This time when she laughed, it was sheepish, anxious.
 “This is one adventure I don’t envy you.
 Leandros, are you sure about this?”

 Rheamarie glanced dully at the flowers, unimpressed.
 “You’re changing the subject.”

 “I am sure about this, Rhea.
-Their plan is a good one, but we just…I can’t trust them to execute it on their own.
-Someone has to stay and make sure this mission goes as promised, and you have a kingdom to run.”
+Whatever their motives, their plan is a good one.
+We just…I can’t trust them to execute it on their own.
+Someone has to stay behind and make sure this mission goes as promised, and you have a kingdom to run.”

 “So let someone else stay.
-I don’t want to go home without you,” Rheamarie’s tone was stern, leaving little room for disobedience, and Leandros almost smiled.
+I don’t want to go home without you.”
+Rheamarie’s tone was stern, leaving little room for disobedience.
+Leandros almost smiled.
 Perhaps she wouldn’t be so bad a queen after all.